huggingface/nn_pruning/docs/src/files/README.jinja.md

 ### GLUE/MNLI

 The experiments were done on BERT-base.
-Significant speedups were obtained, even if the results are a bit behing compared to the SQuAD results.
+Significant speedups were obtained, even if the results are a bit behind compared to the SQuAD results.
 Here is a selection of networks, with the same rules as for the SQuAd table:

 {{ mnli.table }}